LearnRPG/crabeats/README.md

 making you are one of the proud members with "Golden 100". :fire:

 ## Parameter Descriptions
-- STARTDATE: Starting time for ordering meals.
+- STARTDATE: Starting date for ordering meals.
 - TOTALDAYS: Total number of days for ordering.
 - RANDSECMIN: Minimum random time (in seconds).
 - RANDSECMAX: Maximum random time (in seconds).